SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Events/NodeCreatingEvent/README.md

 #Nodecreating Event sample

-This sample demonstrate how to update node properties in Nodecreating event.
-You can customize the node's properties.
+This sample demonstrates how to update node properties in the Nodecreating event.
+Customize the node's properties.

 ## Prerequisites